Fortress64/fortress64.github.io/devices/sunny.md

 - **OTA Updates:** Over-the-air updates are delivered from our own secure servers.
 - **MicroG Verified Device:** This build has largely passed SafetyNet attestation via MicroG, providing good app compatibility with standard security guarantees.
 - **Custom Patchsets:** Tailored security and privacy patches are applied on top of the base ROM.
 - **Configurable App Selection:** Users can modify `Fortress64/fortress64-apk.config.txt` to control which apps are present after installation.
 The file can be reused across reinstalls for a consistent setup.
+More explaination can be found in the file above.

 #### Included Removable Apps

 Identical to the CrDroid+ app bundle.
 Refer to the [table above](#included-removable-apps) for descriptions.

+#### Screenshots

 ![LineageOS Screenshots](/img/xiaomi/Screenshot-Xiaomi-LineageOS.webp)